hzla/Pokeweb-Live/README.md

 ## Smart Randomizer Functions (experimental)

 Assumes fairy implemented on base rom, and BW2.
 Use localhost:4567/patcher for fairy patcher on a clean rom or use a rom with fairy already implemented.
 Change "fairy": false to true in session_settings.json if you are editing the rom.
+Included in Pokeweb/Reference_Files is also a xdelta of a clean black2 rom with fairy type added and pokemon center encounters that can be used as a base rom for randomization.

 ### How to randomize